- PeopleSoft will allow you to enroll after your internship application is approved

 Finding or Posting a Job Opening

-An internship is required for graduate students if your program requires it; contact your advisor for more information.
+An internship is required for a graduate student if their academic program includes it; contact your graduate advisor for more information.

-- The internship work must be related to Computer Science (you should be programming or testing software — making coffee, writing static HTML, or building a WordPress site will not qualify).
+- Internship work must be related to Computer Science (you should be programming or testing software — making coffee, writing documentation, writing static HTML, or building a WordPress site will not qualify)

 - You must have a grade-point average of 2.00 or better

-- No more than 12 internship credits may be applied towards your undergraduate degree.
-In practice, the Four Year Plan for many undergraduate students requires no more than 5 hours of “General Elective” credit; your advisor can help you determine if you still need “General Elective” credits.
-Note that internship credit cannot be used to fulfill a Computer Science Elective.
-International Student Services may further limit the number of approved credit hours.
+- No more than 12 internship credits may be applied toward an undergraduate degree.
+In practice, the Four Year Plan for many undergraduate students requires no more than 5 hours of “General Elective” credit; your advisor can help you determine if you need “General Elective” credits.

 - The Career Center will notify me when your application is ready for approval by the Computer Science Department.
 I reject applications lacking a documented relation to Computer Science as noted above.